AmplitudeAudio/doc-sdk/docs/integration/ambisonic-setup.md

 ```

 !!! note "Speaker output"
-    For speaker arrays instead of headphones, set `panning_mode` to `Stereo` and use the `AmbisonicDecoder` node in your pipeline with the appropriate speaker preset.
+    For speaker arrays instead of headphones, set `panning_mode` to `Stereo` and use the `StereoPanning` and `StereoMixer` nodes in your pipeline instead of the Ambisonic binaural chain.

 ## Step 4: Update Listeners in Your Game Loop